sodadata/docs/soda-cl/filters.md

 ---
 layout: default
-title: Filters
+title: Filters and variables
-description: Instead of checking whole sets of data, you can use SodaCL filters to specify a portion of data against which Soda Core executes a check.
+description: Instead of checking whole sets of data, use filters to specify a portion of data against which to execute a check.
+Use variables to specify values at scan time.
 parent: SodaCL
 redirect_from:
 - soda-cl/table-filters.html
 - soda-cl/dataset-filters.html
 ---

-# Filters
+# Filters and variables

-Use filters to specify portions of data in your dataset against which Soda Core executes checks during a scan.
+Use filters or variables to specify portions of data in your dataset against which Soda Core executes checks during a scan.

 ```yaml
 # In-check filter